Tapper Zukie

-Tapper Zukie (or Tappa Zukie) (born David Sinclair, 1955, Kingston, Jamaica) is a roots reggae deejay and producer.
+Tapper Zukie (or Tappa Zukie) (born David Sinclair, 1955, Kingston, Jamaica) is a reggae deejay and producer.

 Biography

-Tapper was the nickname given to him by his grandmother in his adolescence, while Zukie was a name that came from his friends' association as a young boy; their gang was called 'The Zukies'.
+Tapper was the nickname given to him by his grandmother in his youth, while Zukie was a name that came from his friends' association as a young boy - their gang was called 'The Zukies'.

 In 1973 his mother, concerned with Zukie's tendency to get into trouble, sent him to England to stay with some relatives.
-Producer Bunny Lee arranged with the Ethnic Fight roots record label owner and producer, Larry Lawrence, for Zukie to undertake some sound recording sessions and concerts, and he opened for U-Roy the day after his arrival in London.
-Zukie's first release was the single "Jump & Twist", produced by Larry Lawrence.
-Around this time he also recorded material for Clem Bushay, which were released on the Man Ah Warrior album, issued in 1973.
+Producer Bunny Lee arranged with the UK-based entrepreneur Larry Lawrence for him to undertake some recording sessions and concerts, opening for U-Roy the day after his arrival in London.
+Zukie's first release was the single "Jump & Twist", produced by Lawrence.
+Around this time he also recorded material for Clem Bushay, which would later form part of the Man Ah Warrior album, issued in 1973.

 Zukie returned to Jamaica, cutting "Judge I Oh Lord" for Lloydie Slim and "Natty Dread Don't Cry" for Lee.
-After an argument with Lee that resulted in the police being called, the two made peace with Lee giving Zukie some riddims to record over, and taking these and others from Joseph Hoo Kim, he toasted over them at King Tubby's studio.
-These recordings were issued on the album MPLA, released in 1976 and titled as a dedication to the People's Movement for the Liberation of Angola, who had fought against the Portuguese Army in the Angolan War of Independence.
+After an argument with Lee that resulted in the police being called, the two made peace with Lee giving Zukie some riddims to record over, and taking these and others from Joseph Hoo Kim, he toasted over them at King Tubby's studio, these forming the album MPLA (released in 1976).

-The Man Ah Warrior album had gained Zukie a cult following in the United Kingdom, and he returned there in 1975, releasing the track "MPLA" as a single, which was sufficiently successful for Klik to issue the album of the same name in the UK.
-The bass line and rhythm of the track "MPLA" was based on the Rhythm and blues song "Freedom Blues" by Little Richard, a song which had gained popularity in the sound system community due to Coxsone Dodd's version of the record with Roy Richards on the vocal.
-One notable fan of MPLA was proto punk artist Patti Smith, who gave Zukie a support slot on her UK tour, reissued Man a Warrior on her Mer record label, and contributed sleeve-notes to his 1977 album Man From Bosrah.

-In 1976, Zukie released discomix vocal and dub excursions on producer Yabby You’s label, namely "Natty Dread on The Mountain Top" (which versions Yabby Yu and The Prophets’ Deliver Me From My Enemies tune, "Jah Vengeance") and "Don’t Get Crazy", which is a take on The Melodians' Tony Brevett 45 release, "Don’t Get Weary".
-"Don’t Get Crazy" was also released on Zukie’s MPLA album, and "Natty Dread on The Mountain Top" was re-released on Steve Barrow’s Jesus Dread Yabby Yu compilation on the Blood and Fire (record label).